-- In the Halo series, most Covenant energy weapons run from a power cell which Humanity does not know how to recharge or replace.
-This leads to swapping guns with your dead enemies as a necessity, even sifting through the bodies to find the best one.
-The collector's edition for Halo 2 reveals that the Covenant themselves don't know how to recharge the power cells in the field, either, and that they're actually trained to drop empty weapons and grab fresh ones from dead allies.
+- In the Halo series, most Covenant energy weapons run from a power cell which humanity does not know how to recharge or replace.
+This leads to swapping guns with your dead enemies as a necessity, even sifting through the bodies to find the one with the most charge left.
+The same applies whenever you play as a Covenant Elite.

 - Marathon has the alien weapon, which is new to humanity.
 You can't even tell how much ammo you have, let alone reload.

-- Condemned takes it one notch further: it's an FPS that doesn't have a reload key.
+- Condemned: Criminal Origins takes it one notch further: it's an FPS that doesn't have a reload key.
 Even though you may wind up with one gun with 4 bullets in it in your inventory and another one with 3 on the ground, there is no way to top the first off with the ammo from the second (especially weird considering you can take the magazine out to visually note how many more bullets are in it).
 You can keep ahold of the gun to use as a club, but they're hardly effective at the role, dealing the least damage and breaking after a dozen or so hits.
 Thus, the CSI protagonist mostly relies on braining people with 2x4s, rebars, and lead pipes.
 The sequel allows you to reload your current gun with the ammunition from a weapon on the ground and in safes, or from one in your holster after the point in the game where you unlock that.

 - Jurassic Park: Trespasser explains its non-reloadable as the heroine having a broken left arm.
 How she is able to fire an assault rifle on full auto one-handed, especially with any semblance of accuracy, is not.